-When do you know if a User Story has been fully implemented?
+When do you know if an User Story has been fully implemented?
 Acceptance criteria help here.
-You use acceptance criteria to define results that have to be fulfilled by the user story.
+You use acceptance criteria to define results that have to be fulfilled by the User Story.

 Acceptance criteria act as a link between User Stories and test cases.
 One way to define acceptance criteria is to question keywords, i.e. verbs, adjectives and nouns.
 Example: